...and indeed it ends with the budget as well, because a successful self build is one that comes in on time and on budget.

 When you prepare your 'wish list' of things that you want for your new home, write them all down and then leave space at the top for the most important elemant, which is of course, the budget.

-There is nothing sadder than going all through a design process, falling in love wiht a particular concept, and then finding out that you can't afford to build it.
-Only work with Architects or designers who understand costs and can relate whatever they draw to your budget.
+There is nothing sadder than going all through a design process, falling in love with a particular concept, and then finding out that you can't afford to build it.
+Only work with architects or designers who understand costs and can relate whatever they draw to your budget.

-It's not a one off thing.
-You start off with a preliminary budget.
+It's not a one-off thing.
+You start with a preliminary budget.
 You have the initial desing drawn up and you relate that to the budget before you go awny further.
-If all seems OK then you move to the planning drawings and then, if any changes occur they have to be related back to the budget.
+If all seems okay, then you move to the planning drawings and then, if any changes occur, they have to be related back to the budget.

 As soon as you've got detailed dimensioned drawings, get an estimating company to prepare a full costing and, once again, relate that to your budget.

-Each time there is a change, either brough about by circumstance or elective, it must be referred back to the budget.
+Each time there is a change, either elective or brought about by circumstance, it must be referred back to the budget.
 If something is more expensive then something else has got to give.
 If something is cheaper then, maybe, you could increase what you spend on other items.
-But don't rush to do so as the savings may come in handy, further on down the line.
+But don't rush to do so as the savings may come in handy further down the line.